CtrlK

 Specificity

 The description says 'Optimize daily development workflow' which is vague.
-It names features (Chat, Composer, Tab, Git integration) but doesn't describe concrete actions like 'configure keybindings', 'set up composer agents', or 'manage git commits'.
-The listed features are more like nouns than actionable capabilities.
+It names tools (Chat, Composer, Tab, Git integration) but doesn't describe concrete actions like 'configure keybindings', 'set up composer agents', or 'manage git commits'.
+The listed items are feature names, not specific actions.

 1 / 3